sharktrexer/link-reaper/README.md

 # link-reaper

-Verifies AND automatically reaps links to keep your lists updated and clean of zombies.
+Verifies AND automatically reaps links to keep your lists updated and clean of "zombies".

 # Installation